-Students must complete Work Integrated Learning in the allocated semester of the third year.
+Work integrated learning takes place with an approved Hospitality or Food and Beverage establishment, in the allocated semester of the third year.
+In order to do work integrated learning students must have successfully completed all 1st and 2nd year modules.
 The School of Tourism and Hospitality and the employer will monitor and assess the experiential learning programme where applicable.
-Experiential learning equates to a weight of 0.5 credits.

-CBE.31 DIPLOMA (HUMAN RESOURCES MANAGEMENT)
+CBE.31 DIPLOMA (PEOPLE MANAGEMENT) FULL-TIME NQF LEVEL: 6 NUMBER C